anubhavpgit/anubhavpgit.github.io/content/posts/nicedear.md

   return feature.choices[index];
  });
 ```

-The **Feature Array** is an array of Feature objects that contain the choices for each feature. `Head`, `Face`, `Facial-hair` are examples of features.
-Nicedear uses the hash to select a choice from each feature.
-A **feature image** (*a face*) is a choice from a set of choices(*a folder containing all the faces*) is selected based on the modulo of the hash and the number of choices in the feature.

 Assuming Input = "`fuzzymf`", the hash generated using the hash function [⏎](#hashfunction) is `497870557`.
 The hash is then divided by the number of faces present in the folder, say `25`, to get the modulo, which is **7**.
 The **7th face** is then selected from the folder containing all the `25` faces.